maxglycine/AgBioData_GFF3_recommendation/Recommendations.md

   - **Change level:** Recommendation only
   - **Summary:** 1) Use the Dbxref field to cross-reference the _same_ entity at a database - the field is sometimes mis-interpreted to reference related information, but not the same entity.
 2) The Dbxref should result in a resolvable URL.
   - **Proposed changes to specification:** Recommend use of the field for global entity references and crosslinks between databases.
   - **Rationale:** The database cross-reference (dbxref) links a particular feature in the GFF record to a specific external database record by identity, source, association, or ontology links.
 To date, there are four established lists with hundreds of registered databases that offer external links by dbxref.
 The GO consortium list is maintained on GitHub with defined schema and format validation tools.
-It currently lists 266 databases ([http://amigo.geneontology.org/xrefs](http://amigo.geneontology.org/xrefs)).
-The UniProt Knowledgebase cross-reference list contains 183 databases ([https://www.uniprot.org/docs/dbxref](https://www.uniprot.org/docs/dbxref)) flagged to represent 18 categories of databases ([https://www.uniprot.org/database/](https://www.uniprot.org/database/)) for better utility.
-The NCBI-GenBank db\_xrefs list was developed in 1997 ([https://doi.org/10.1038/ng0497-339](https://doi.org/10.1038/ng0497-339)), however it has only 129 databases listed to date ([https://www.ncbi.nlm.nih.gov/genbank/collab/db\_xref/](https://www.ncbi.nlm.nih.gov/genbank/collab/db_xref/)).
-In addition, identifiers.org ([https://identifiers.org/](https://identifiers.org/)) provides a free service for looking up and referencing a data ID to one of the 714 pre-curated life science database locations using Compact Identifiers syntax.
-For example, the uniform resource identifier (URI) [http://identifiers.org/pdb/2gc4](http://identifiers.org/pdb/2gc4) can be instantly forwarded to [https://www.rcsb.org/structure/2gc4](https://www.rcsb.org/structure/2gc4).
+It currently lists [266 databases]((http://amigo.geneontology.org/xrefs).
+The UniProt Knowledgebase cross-reference list contains [183 databases](https://www.uniprot.org/docs/dbxref)) flagged to represent [18 categories of databases](https://www.uniprot.org/database/)) for better utility.
+The [NCBI-GenBank db\_xrefs list](https://doi.org/10.1038/ng0497-339) was developed in 1997 , however it has only [129 databases listed to date](https://www.ncbi.nlm.nih.gov/genbank/collab/db_xref/).
+In addition, [identifiers.org](https://identifiers.org/) provides a free service for looking up and referencing a data ID to one of the 714 pre-curated life science database locations using Compact Identifiers syntax.
+For example, the [uniform resource identifier (URI)](http://identifiers.org/pdb/2gc4) can be instantly forwarded to the record at [PDB](https://www.rcsb.org/structure/2gc4).
 The syntax of Compact Identifiers includes three parts: a provider code, a namespace prefix, and an accession.
 The provider code and namespace prefix are manually curated and stable, and can be easily looked up at its web site.
 Note that the databases represented by these four resources may overlap.
   - **Best practices:** The dbxref must refer to the same entity (not related information) in an external database.
 The format of a dbxref record may take the form &quot;dbxref=database:identifier&quot;, where &quot;database&quot; is an abbreviated database name registered on a known dbxref list (above), affixed without space with a specific path leading to the database agent that accepts the &quot;identifier&quot; for information retrieval.
 The &quot;database:identifier&quot; construct is called unique resource identifier (URI).
 The URI must be specific to a record.
-Both dbxref record and the resolved URL should be a continuous string compliant to RFC-3986 [https://datatracker.ietf.org/doc/rfc3986/].
+Both dbxref record and the resolved URL should be a continuous string compliant to [RFC-3986](https://datatracker.ietf.org/doc/rfc3986/).
 The composed URL must be unique and exist.
 Multiple dbxref items may be allowed for one GFF record.
 When the &quot;database&quot; abbreviation + path exists in a non-publicly available dbxref resource, it must be specified in a README file attached to the GFF file.
 We recommend using identifiers.org for identifier resolution.
   - **Pragma** : format: dbxref=URI; where URI is concatenated (without space) with the follow components: Protocol://domain name/ + [namespace] + identifier
     - Database short name is translated to an URL (protocol://domain name);